• Skip to primary navigation

 Chocolate Cupcakes

-• Preheat oven to 325 degrees Fahrenheit.
+• Preheat oven to 325℉.
 Line a cupcake pan with liners and set aside.

-• In a large bowl, whisk or sift together dry ingredients : flour, cocoa powder, baking soda, baking powder, and salt.
-Set aside.
+• To a large bowl add your dry ingredients : flour, cocoa powder, baking soda, baking powder, and salt.
+Whisk to remove clumps and set aside.

 • In a separate bowl, add your wet ingredients: granulated sugar, eggs, buttermilk, warm water, vegetable oil, and vanilla extract.
-Mix until combined.
+Stir until combined.

-• Add half of dry ingredients to wet ingredients and stir until just combined.
+• Add half of the dry ingredients to the wet ingredients and stir until just combined.
 Add remaining dry ingredients and mix until just combined.

 • Divide cupcake batter between 18 cupcake liners, filling about halfway full.
-Bake in preheated oven for about 18-20 minutes, or until a toothpick comes out crumbs, not wet batter.
+Bake in preheated oven for about 18-20 minutes, or until cupcakes pop back when gently pressed in the center.
+If an indent is left, your cupcakes need more time.

 • Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.